openwga hosting Plans & Pricing

 Tomcat web apps should you placed directly in the DocumentRoot

-.
-For a subscription's main domain DocumentRoot
+For the main domain of a subscription the DocumentRoot

-is pointed to /httpdocs
+is pointed to the /httpdocs

-by default.
+directory by default.

 Here's an example.

-Let's say that you have a docs.mydomain.com
+Let's say that you have a docs.mydomain.com subdomain pointed to the /docs

 directory with the following structure: